 The potential crimes at play

 Hush money payments aren’t illegal.
-Prosecutors are weighing whether to charge Trump with falsifying the business records of the Trump Organization for how it reflected the reimbursement of the payment to Cohen, who said he advanced the money to Daniels.
+Charges have not been made public but ahead of the indictment, prosecutors were weighing whether to charge Trump with falsifying the business records of the Trump Organization for how it reflected the reimbursement of the payment to Cohen, who said he advanced the money to Daniels.
 Falsifying business records is a misdemeanor in New York.

 The Trump Organization noted the reimbursements as a legal expense in its internal books.
 Trump has previously denied knowledge of the payment.